Bitcoin Compared to Other Payment Methods8 min read

 Online payment processors

 Online payment processors have made accepting payments a lot easier for a lot of businesses.
 However, most payment processors have setup fees and include a flat fee per transaction in addition to a percentage of the transaction.
 PayPal’s fees can be over 4%.
-In contrast, when a merchant accepts Bitcoin payments with OpenNode, the fee is 1%.
+In contrast, when a merchant accepts Bitcoin payments with OpenNode, the fee is lower.
 For businesses that operate internationally, options are limited.
 International transfers using legacy payment processors can be very costly and take days for payments to settle.
 Online payment processors such as PayPal are also not accepted in every country.
 In contrast, Bitcoin can be used anywhere in the world making it the perfect currency for accepting cross-border payments.

 Bank transfers and wires